-On October 19, 2018, the Company entered into the Series A-1 and Series A Preferred Stock Purchase and Exchange Agreements (the "Series A-1 and Series A Agreements, the Company sold 3,652,919 shares of Series A-1 convertible preferred stock, \$0.0001 par value per share, at a purchase price of \$2.24 per share for gross proceeds of \$8.2 million.
+On October 19, 2018, the Company entered into the Series A-1 and Series A Preferred Stock Purchase and Exchange Agreements (the "Series A-1 and Series A Agreements").
+Under the Series A-1 and Series A Agreements, the Company sold 3,652,919 shares of Series A-1 convertible preferred stock, \$0.0001 par value per share, at a purchase price of \$2.24 per share for gross proceeds of \$8.2 million.
 Convertible notes issued in 2018 including accrued interest thereon totaling \$275,000, were converted into 123,043 shares of Series A-1 convertible preferred stock and convertible notes issued in 2014 through 2017 including accrued interest thereon totaling \$3.1 million were converted into 1,371,639 shares of Series A convertible preferred stock, \$0.0001 par value per share, in each case at a conversion rate of \$2.24 per share.
-Additionally, the holders of Series A convertible preferred stock and the holders of common stock were given the option to exchange their respective shares into shares of Series A-1 convertible preferred stock and Series A-1 convertible preferred stock and a total of 42,980 shares of common stock were exchanged for Series A convertible preferred stock.
+Additionally, the holders of Series A convertible preferred stock and the holders of common stock were given the option to exchange their respective shares into shares of Series A-1 convertible preferred stock and Series A convertible preferred stock, respectively, on a one-to-one basis.
+A total of 894,925 shares of Series A convertible preferred stock were exchanged for Series A-1 convertible preferred stock and a total of 42,980 shares of common stock were exchanged for Series A convertible preferred stock.
 The difference between the book value of the common shares and the issuance price of the Series A convertible preferred shares for which they were exchanged was recorded as a contribution in the statement of stockholders' deficit.
 On October 19, 2018, the Company also issued a warrant to purchase 447,426 shares of Series A-1 convertible preferred stock at an exercise price of \$2.794.
 This warrant has a term of 10 years and an aggregate grant date fair value of \$430,000 (see "Series A-1 Convertible Preferred Stock Warrant Liability" below).

 During 2019, the Company sold an additional 2,790,050 shares of Series A-1 convertible preferred stock at a purchase price of \$2.24 per share for gross proceeds of \$6.2 million.
-Additionally, a total of 76,942 shares of Series A convertible preferred stock were exchanged for Series A-1 convertible preferred stock and a total of 34,572 shares of common stock were exchanged for Series A convertible preferred stock.
-The exchange of Series A convertible preferred stock for Series A-1 convertible preferred stock was accounted for on a prospective basis as the exchange was not considered to be a significant modification, and the Company reclassified \$2.24 per share from Series A convertible preferred stock to Series A-1 convertible preferred stock.
+Additionally, a total of 76,942 shares of Series A convertible preferred stock were exchanged for Series A-1 convertible preferred stock.
+The exchange of Series A convertible preferred stock for Series A-1 convertible preferred stock for Series A-1 convertible preferred stock was accounted for on a prospective basis as the exchange was not considered to be a significant modification, and the Company reclassified \$2.24 per share from Series A convertible preferred stock to Series A-1 convertible preferred stock.
 The exchange of common stock for Series A convertible stock was accounted for as an extinguishment as the exchange was considered to be a significant modification, and the common shares were retired by the Company at the common shares' book value, with the difference between that and the Series A convertible preferred stock issuance price of \$2.24 per share recorded as a contribution in the statement of stockholders' deficit.